danfitz/dan-fitz-project-one/README.md

 Creating the mobile version was easy.
 It just involved setting my inspector to `320px` and adding each block one by one, one below the next.

-The challenge of mobile-first, I found, came down to one constant question: **for each section, at what point is there enough space for me to float elements within that section onto the same line?**
+The challenge of mobile-first, I found, came down to one constant question:
+* **For each section, at what point is there enough space for me to float elements within that section onto the same line?**

+Answer:
-**Answer**: the point at which they start to become *unreadable* when stretched the full width of the page.
+* **The point at which they start to become *unviewable* when stretched the full width of the page.**

 `[move around width while viewing featured post image]`

+My methodology for mobile-first:
+1. Stack blocks one below the next at lowest viewport (likely `320px`).
+2. For each section, stretch viewport width.
+3. When it starts becoming hard to read or see what's going on, start floating and/or shrinking elements.

 ### Challenge #2: Cropping Images via CSS